Skip to content

 meine Freundin my friend (nominative)

-Er wird ein Arzt.
+Er wird Arzt.

 He is becoming a doctor.